D3spereaux/wazuh-opencti/README.md

 have basic rules that cover all of the sysmon events.
 You may need to add rules for sysmon event 16–25.
 Event 22–25 is used by this integration.

-Example rule for logging all DNS queries so that the queries can be looked up in OpenCTI:
+Example rule for logging all DNS queries so that the queries and their results can be looked up in OpenCTI:
 ```xml
 <group name="sysmon,sysmon_eid22_detections,windows,">
    <rule id="100140" level="3">